 They’re great for lunchboxes, picnics and going out with your baby.

 I find them rather quick to make and easily adopted by babies, especially as I noticed they rather have a preference for anything resembling bread.
-In fact, I suspect Emma would happily live of bread and yogurt her whole infancy if she could *sigh*.
+In fact, I suspect my toddler would happily live of bread and yogurt her whole infancy if she could *sigh*.

 Given the fact that I only have one recipe on my blog (I will do my best to post more), I decided to make a round-up post of baby muffins, similar to the one on breakfast recipes that seems to be doing quite well.